-9. EVALUATION OF PRACTICE WITH INDIVIDUALS, FAMLIES, GROUPS, ORGANIZATIONS AND COMMUNITIES

-Ensure that BSW students understand the theories of human behavior and the social environment and can critically evaluate and apply that knowledge to evaluating processes and outcomes in order to advance practice effectiveness.
+9. EVALUATION OF PRACTICE WITH INDIVIDUALS, FAMILIES, GROUPS, ORGANIZATIONS AND COMMUNITIES Ensure that BSW students understand the theories of human behavior and the social

 The BSW Program's Practice Behaviors

 The BSW Program's competencies and practice behaviors are derived from the nine Social Work Competencies identified by the Council on Social Work Education that establish a shared view of competent professional social work practice at the generalist level of practice.
 Thus, at the completion of the BSW Program, all students will be able to: